 Cite potential obstacles and challenges to accomplishing project goals and explain strategies that will be used to address these challenges.

-Applicants will detail the plan and approach to address each of the aspects listed in Section I. Program Description, Project Requirements, including the following:
+Applicants must detail the plan and approach to address each of the aspects listed in Section I. Program Description, Project Requirements that includes the following: